Any one used Jalup?

 That said, I also felt that it didn’t cover sufficient material to warrant the price.

 If you haven’t went through the Genki series you can essentially by the first two books and download free flashcards through Anki that cover all the sentences.
-At least then you have must more detail on the grammar points and easy access to vocabulary lists, plus the audio content.
+At least then you have much more detail on the grammar points and easy access to vocabulary lists, plus the audio content.

 If it was $50-$75 for all the decks I would say it’d be worth it with the card linking app.